Buuntu/fastapi-react/README.md

 containers out with your favorite tools.
 Some suggested alternatives might be [Huey](https://github.com/coleifer/huey) as the task queue and [RabbitMQ](https://www.rabbitmq.com/) for the message broker.

+### Flower

+You can monitor tasks using Flower by going to http://localhost:5555

 ## Frontend Utilities